+FORM 10-Q

-FORM 10-Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) 0 1934 OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended Man rch 31, 2014 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 1-1 12378 NVR, Inc. (Exact name of registrant as specified Virginia (State or other jurisdiction of incorporation or organization) 54-1394360 (I.R.S.
-Employer Identification No.) 11700 Plaza America Drive, Su Reston, Virginia 20190 (703) 956-4000 (Address, including zip code, and telephone number, including area code (Not Applicable) (Former name, former address, and former fiscal year if changed since last report) ndicate by check mark whether the registrant (1) has filed all reports required to be filed by luring the preceding 12 months (or for such shorter period that the registrant was required to equirements for the past 90 days.
-Yes \boxtimes No \square ndicate by check mark whether the registrant has submitted electronically and posted on its be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) registrant was required to submit and post such files).
-Yes \boxtimes No \square ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company"
+(Mark One) |X|QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2015 OR П TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 1-12378 NVR, Inc. (Exact name of registrant as specified in its charter) Virginia 54-1394360 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 11700 Plaza America Drive, Suite 500 Reston, Virginia 20190 (703) 956-4000 (Address, including zip code, and telephone number, including area code, of registrant's principal executive offices) (Not Applicable) (Former name, former address, and former fiscal year if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer X Accelerated filer П